 Findings of responsibility for academic dishonesty arrived at through the Instructor Resolution with Penalty or Board Resolution processes are properly considered to be reportable violations under our Policy.

-Current policy approved by Faculty Council in May 2015.
-Revisions approved by the Steering Committee of Faculty Council on January 18, 2016, November 1, 2016, February 21, 2017, December 19, 2017, March 30, 2018.
-Additional revisions approved by full Faculty Council on November 2, 2020 and May 6, 2021.
+Policy approved by Faculty Council in May 2015, and revisions approved by the Steering Committee of Faculty Council on January 18, 2016, November 1, 2016, February 21, 2017, and December 19, 2017.